Back to Top

 Monsters remain a critical component of Dungeons & Dragons and one that’s often been expanded by a number of third-party DnD monster books.
 The new 2025 DnD Monster Manual seeks to evolve the vast menagerie of creatures to not only work with the updated DnD 5e rules, but also add new challenges, more options and more background to bring these beings to life.

 We’ll be keeping a close eye on the updated Monster Manual in the weeks ahead.
+In the meantime, the book is available for pre-order now on D&D Beyond and Amazon.

 See Our Complete D&D Book Coverage